johnnydecimal/johnnydecimal-2020-parser/language_spec/jd file spec.md

    The error case here would be if a multi-line comment was never terminated.
 */

----               // Markdown-style dividers allowed.
+---               // Markdown-style dividers allowed anywhere, as long as
-                  // Actually anything that starts with a `-` is counted as a 'divider'
-                  //   and is ignored.
-The whole line.
-So you could use this as a comment.
+                  // they're the only thing on a line.

 002 Project
 10-19 Area
-                  // Don't need to define any Categories etc. underneath if you don't want to.
+                  // You don't need to define any Categories etc. underneath
+                  // if you don't want to.
                   // Any number of blank lines are fine.
 30-39 Area
    33 Category
-   33.28 ID       // Nothing needs to start from the start, as long as it's in order.
+   33.28 ID       // Nothing needs to start from the start, as long as it's
+                  // in order.
+Skip as many numbers as you like.

 40-49 Area
  46 Category      // Indentation is optional.
 Whitespace is ignored.
-46.84 ID          // But prettier will do it for you on processing, unless you specify otherwise.
+46.84 ID          // But prettier will do it for you on processing, unless
+                  // you specify otherwise.
 ```

 ## What's illegal?